-What size pot for autoflower?
+What size pot for autoflower seeds?

 In general terms, the larger the pot, the more space available for future growth.
 If you want to grow a tiny plant in a discreet cupboard or corner, you’ll need a smaller pot to encourage compact growth.
-What’s more, if you’re potting your plant outdoors, you’ll require a larger pot than one indoors.
+What’s more, if you’re potting your plant outdoors, you’ll require a larger pot than indoors.
 Another quick note here is that while re-potting a plant into a larger pot as it grows is fine, autoflowers benefit from starting in the pot you want them to finish in.
-That’s because autoflowers are quick growing and flower on their own, leaving less room for error when adjusting a plant to a new soil environment.
+That’s because autoflowers seeds are quick growing and flower on their own, leaving less room for error when adjusting a plant to a new soil environment.

-Best pot size for autoflowers
+Best pot size for autoflower plants

 What should a pot for autoflowers comply with?

-Drainage is one of the most important aspects for maintaining soil quality and affecting cannabis growth.
+Drainage is one of the most important aspects of maintaining soil quality and affecting cannabis growth.
 It’s especially important for short-growing autoflower strains, as it promotes the exchange of air through the plant’s roots.
 This allows the growing medium to dry properly, aiding the growth rate of the plant itself.
 Plastic containers are among the most popular pots on the market.
 They often do not contain drainage holes and therefore need a little tweaking to work well.

 We often want our plants to look nice.
 Before you settle on a color, know that it can make a difference to your plant’s actual growth.
-Darker colored pots are better at absorbing light and retaining heat for the soil.
+Darker-colored pots are better at absorbing light and retaining heat for the soil.
 This is a must if you’re planting in cooler temperate conditions or are keeping your plant in a greenhouse or windowsill.
 If you’re growing in a very warm climate, this won’t be an issue and can even over-stress your plant’s roots.

 It may go without saying, but your pot should always be clean when potting.
-If you’re using an old pot, residue from its previous inhabitant, like disease-carrying pathogens, can still be present.
-If you plant your new seeds in these unsterilized containers, they may get infected and possibly die young.
-As autoflowers grow so quickly, there's little room for these basics errors, which can stunt growth and diminish yields.
+If you’re using an old pot, residue from its previous inhabitant, such as disease-carrying pathogens like mold, can still be present.
+If you plant your new seeds in these non-sterilized containers, they may get infected and possibly die young.
+As autoflowers grow so quickly, they have less time to recover, which can stunt growth and diminish yields.

 This gives it plenty of soil area to dig deep and flourish.
 The deeper your plant’s roots can develop, the bigger your cannabis plant will get.
 Too much space, however, will be a waste of nutrients and water.

-Best pots for autoflowers
+Best type of pots for autoflowers

 You can even experiment with multiple pots side-by-side to see which gets the best results.
 It all comes down to how well your plant's roots are treated.
-You want to keep your roots hydrated, nourished and healthy.
+You want to keep your roots hydrated, nourished, and healthy.

 Fabric pots are among the best options out there as they allow roots to breathe, boosting growth and promoting higher yields.
 With fabric pots, your plants are more likely to develop secondary roots to absorb nutrients.
 Unlike root-bound plastic plant pots, fabric pots prevent roots from circling when they reach the edge of their container.
 Instead, it promotes the air pruning of roots and allows them to breathe.
 They are also vastly more environmentally friendly than their plastic counterparts.
 They are more expensive than regular plastic pots, but the pay-off with yields and plant quality is often well worth it.
 You can also buy fabric pots in a wide range of custom sizes with special features like air layers and handles.

 Terracotta and clay pots are porous, allowing air and water to move through their walls.
 This means that your plant's under-soil is far more breathable than with a solid plastic container.
 Traditional and simple in design, they're tried and tested methods of promoting healthy cannabis growth.
-Many growers opt for these traditional pots because they naturally soak up and store excess moisture, which helps to cool the plant in summer and provide a slow release of nutrients.
+Many growers opt for these traditional pots because they naturally soak up and store excess moisture, which helps to cool the plant in summer and provides a slow release of nutrients.
 Standard terracotta flower pots with holes underneath for drainage also come with a matching saucer, which you can conveniently use to catch runoff water.
 Another side benefit of terracotta planters is their weight.
-They're heavy, solid and less prone to being knocked about.
+They're heavy, solid, and less prone to being knocked about.
 All of these qualities can help you achieve greater yields than a basic, plastic container.